LambertMorzhoviy/processes/README.md

-if it is of any help here is a list of my active processes from my last try Image Name                     PID Session Name        Session#    Mem Usage
+Image Name                     PID Session Name        Session#    Mem Usage
 ========================= ======== ================ =========== ============
 System Idle Process              0 Services                   0          8 K